Like many vigilante groups in New England, the Society of Mutual Aid Against Thieves came about for good reason in Worcester, Mass., in 1795.

 For years, members of the Worcester Society of Mutual Aid Against Thieves pursued miscreants who made off with their four-legged property.
 But why on earth did it last until 1976?

-During the American Revolution, a horses were very valuable commodities, and stealing them for use in the war was not uncommon.
+During the American Revolution, horses were very valuable commodities, and stealing them for use in the war was not uncommon.
 Afterward, rootless veterans invaded the countryside looking for economic opportunity.
-Law and order was in short supply.
+Horses went missing, and law and order was in short supply.

 But by the 1790s, farmers got fed up with trying to chase down their livestock.
 And farmers sensed that some criminals made horse stealing a full-time occupation.